learn-co-curriculum/js-async-fetch-readme/README.md

 support](http://caniuse.com/#feat=fetch) for `fetch()` is still limited to roughly 90% of users.
 For the remaining 10%, we still need to consider the use of XHR or jQuery's `$.ajax` as fallback options.

+## Identify Examples Of The AJAX Technique On Popular Web Sites

+The AJAX technique opens up a lot of possibilities!

+* It allows us to pull in dynamic content.
+The same "framing" HTML page could be used for every recipe on a cooking website, only the text content changes.
+  This approach was pioneered by GMail whose navigational area is swapped for mail content swiftly thanks to AJAX.
+* It allows us to get data from multiple sources.
+We could make a website that displays the current weather forecast and the current price of bitcoin side by side!
+This approach is used by most sites to render ads.
+Your content loads while JavaScript gets the ad to show and injects it into your page.

 ## Conclusion